csumphan/i18n-app/README.md

 ## Retro

 For this project, I decided against using any prebuilt i18n library such as `react-i18next` and rather just use React's Context API to handle passing the translation object.
 Mainly, because the i18n library already does so much out of the box.
 There is a few drawbacks in this decision in production environment, but it doesn't affect this application as much due to the application's smaller size.
 For example, `react-i18next` splits up translations to multiple files and only use the language file that is needed.
 My application loads the entire translation object on initialization.
+The context api is perfect for handling i18n as it allows a way to pass the translations to the entire component tree, rather than prop drilling the translation down through component that won't even need the translations.